paguasmar/paguasmar.github.io/README.md

 Data Scientist at 21, led deep learning recommendation system.

-Currently, I automate pipelines in Scala, saving 100k annually.
+Currently, I automate pipelines in Scala.

 Passionate about technology, I'm an avid learner and an active member of the AWS User Group Lisbon.